-24 hours in the ICU: Fighting for an open bed in coronavirus
+A lifetime of pain in 24 hours: A French ICU in the pandemic

 This is Reynier’s first task.

 She helped in a regular coronavirus ward during the first wave and offered to retrain over the summer for intensive care.
 Instead, the 26-year-old was sent back to cardiology, which was filling with patients who had postponed heart surgeries.
 It was just a week into the second lockdown that the call came to report to the ICU on Nov.
-11, a lightly staffed national holiday.
+11, a national holiday.

 It is only Reynier’s second shift as an ICU reinforcement.
 Her new colleagues barely know her name and have little time to teach.
 The daughter of a nurse who also works at La Timone, she largely learns by watching.